jclark/microxml-er/recovery.md

 This section defines the available tokenization modes.
 The only tokens that are recognized in each mode are those that are explicitly mentioned in each mode.

+By default, the data associated with a lexical token is associated with any abstract token that is emitted in the processing of the lexical token and that has associated data.

 #### Main

 + DATA_CHAR, NAMED_CHAR_REF, NUMERIC_CHAR_REF - default handling
 + COMMENT_OPEN - change to Comment mode
 + SIMPLE_START_TAG - emit a StartTagOpen token followed by a StartTagClose token
 + SIMPLE_EMPTY_ELEMENT_TAG - emit a StartTagOpen token followed by a EmptyElementTagClose token
-+ START_TAG_ATTRIBUTE - emit a StartTagOpen token followed by an AttributeName token and change to StartAttributeValue mode
++ START_TAG_ATTRIBUTE - emit a StartTagOpen token followed by an AttributeName token and change to StartAttributeValue mode; the associated data for the StartTagOpen abstract token is the first of the strings associated with the lexical token; the associated data for the AttributeName is the second.
 + END_TAG - emit an EndTag token
 + CDATA_OPEN - change to CData mode
 + PI_OPEN - change to PI mode